simonehagey/orbdot/docs/source/models.rst

 Equilibrium Tides
 -----------------
-Due to the close proximity of Hot Jupiters (HJs) to their host stars, significant tidal bulges—an ellipsoidal distortion—are raised in both the planet and the star.
-In the case of orbital decay, the planet's orbital rate is faster than the star's rotational rate, causing the star's tidal bulge to lag behind that of the planet.
-This lag raises a net torque that spins up the star, but at the expense of the planet's orbital angular momentum :cite:p:`levrard2009, Matsumura2010`.
+Due to the close proximity of Hot Jupiters (HJs) to their host stars, significant tidal bulges - an ellipsoidal distortion - are raised in both the planet and the star.
+In the classical framework of equilibrium tides developed by :cite:t:`Darwin1908`, orbital decay occurs when a planet's orbital rate is faster than the host star's rotational rate, causing the star's tidal bulge to lag behind that of the planet.
+This mismatch generates a net torque that transfers angular momentum from the planet’s orbit to the star’s rotation.

-The tidal forces raised by the misaligned tidal bulges are known as "equilibrium tides" and are believed to be the most significant process governing the future evolution of HJ orbits :cite:p:`Barker2020`.
+Orbital decay is driven by energy dissipation due to tides in the star and, if the planet remains in a non-synchronous rotation state, within the planet itself.
+The efficiency of this energy loss is typically quantified by the tidal quality factor of the body, :math:`Q`, which is inversely proportional to the energy dissipated per cycle :cite:`Goldreich1966`.
+Further, an even more useful parameter the "modified" quality factor, :math:`Q^{'} = \\frac{3}{2} \\frac{Q}{k_2}`, which is scaled by the second-order potential Love number, :math:`k_2`, for which the theoretical upper limit is :math:`k_2=3/2` (a uniform density sphere).

+The tidal evolution models implemented in OrbDot are derived from the constant time lag (or "viscous") approach to equilibrium tides (e.g., :cite:`Hut1981,Levrard2007,Correia2010,Leconte2010`) and are exact for any eccentricity, obliquity, and rotation rates.
 The following OrbDot functions are relevant to these effects:

+.. autofunction:: orbdot.models.theory.decay_star_pdot_from_quality_factor
+.. autofunction:: orbdot.models.theory.decay_star_quality_factor_from_pdot
-.. autofunction:: orbdot.models.theory.decay_pdot_from_quality_factor
+.. autofunction:: orbdot.models.theory.decay_planet_pdot_from_quality_factor
-.. autofunction:: orbdot.models.theory.decay_quality_factor_from_pdot
+.. autofunction:: orbdot.models.theory.decay_planet_quality_factor_from_pdot
 .. autofunction:: orbdot.models.theory.decay_empirical_quality_factor
 .. autofunction:: orbdot.models.theory.decay_timescale
 .. autofunction:: orbdot.models.theory.decay_energy_loss